ousatov-ua/dns/README.md

 sudo make install
 ```

-* Unbound and chroot
+🔸Unbound and chroot

-Unbound is running under chroot.
+Unbound usually is running under chroot.

-Next steps should be done for sure if Unbound is running under chroot, otherwise it will fail to create *.sock and log files.
+🔸Next steps usually are needed if Unbound is running under chroot, otherwise it will fail to create `*.sock` and `*.log` files.

 ```shell
 sudo vim /etc/apparmor.d/local/usr.sbin.unbound